SCTransNet: Spatial-channel Cross Transformer Network for Infrared Small Target Detection: RELATED WORK

 \subsection{Transformer-based IRSTD methods}

 Vision Transformer~(ViT)~\cite{14} decomposes an image/features into a series of patches and computes their correlation.
-This computational paradigm can stably establish long-distance dependence among different patches, which has led to its widespread usage in IRSTD tasks for global image modeling~\cite{15},~\cite{16},~\cite{27}.
+This computational paradigm can stably establish long-distance dependence among different patches, leading to its widespread usage in IRSTD tasks for global image modeling~\cite{15},~\cite{16},~\cite{27}.
 Inspired by TransUnet~\cite{19}, IRSTFormer~\cite{20} embedded the spatial transformer within multiple encoder stages in a U-Net.
 Motivated by Swin transformer~\cite{18}, FTC-Net~\cite{17} establishes a robust feature representation of the target using a two-branch structure combining the local feature extraction of CNNs and the global feature extraction capability of the Swin transformer.
 Recently, Meng et al.~\cite{21} modeled the local gradient information of the target using central difference convolution and employed criss-cross multi-attention~\cite{65} to acquire contextual information.
-Note that, the above methods use spatial self-attention (SA) to calculate covariance-based attention maps, which have two problems: 1) the fineness of image patches delineation is quadratically related to computational complexity, which leads to spatial transformers becoming a ``luxury item" in the network structure, restricting their multiple nesting~\cite{22}.
+Note that, the above methods use spatial self-attention (SA) to calculate covariance-based attention maps, which have two problems: 1) The computational complexity is proportional to the square of the number of tokens, which limits the multiple nesting of the spatial transformer and its fine-grained representation of high-resolution images~\cite{22}.
 2) The SA only constructs long-distance dependency for a single feature map, whereas it is more critical to establish contextual connections among all levels.

 Different from previous works, we present the channel-wise cross transformer on the long-range skip connections for the first time in the IRSTD task.
 This allows establishing cross-channel semantic patterns across all levels with an acceptable computational overhead.